 - He or she frequently asks for money without sufficiently explaining why it is needed

-- He or she seems to need more of the drug than originally prescribed just to feel normal, or you notice they require more refills than medically suggested
+- He or she seems to need more of the drug than originally prescribed to feel normal, or they require more refills than medically suggested

 In 2011 alone, doctors prescribed Valium almost 15 thousand times.
 It has been reported that nearly 1.2 million people had not used benzodiazepines as directed in 2013, abusing the drug class – which includes Valium.
 The total number of benzodiazepine treatments rose nearly three-fold between 1998 and 2008.
 According to the DEA, nearly 27,000 emergency department visits were related to Diazepam in 2010, nearly 81,500 calls to poison control centers involved a benzodiazepine in 2010, and more than 7,900 people died of overdoses involving benzodiazepines like Diazepam in 2014.
 Valium abuse is widespread among teens as well – the high prescription rates and availability of Diazepam without a prescription contribute to this.

 According to the latest annual survey of the National Institute on Drug Abuse (NIDA), which is part of its Monitoring the Future study, 8% of 10th graders admitted abusing Valium and 9% of 12th graders admitted lifetime abuse.
 On this survey, the use of benzodiazepines is recorded as part of a group of tranquilizers.